darth-c0d3r/gre-words/README.md

 + fervor				: passion, zeal
 + baroque				: ornate design
 + conciliatory		: intended or likely to placate or pacify
-+ invidious			: unpleasant ; awkward situation
++ invidious			: unpleasant ; awkward
 + countenance			: give support or approval
 + byzantine			: complicated
 + trenchant			: vigorous or incisive in expression or style